ezra-buckingham/ezra-buckingham.github.io/content/blog/containers-ci_cd.md

     - docker push $CI_REGISTRY_PATH/sliver:latest
 ```

-With this new and improved CI/CD configuration, when we push to this repository, we will see logically each container build split out into it's own "job".
+With this new and improved CI/CD configuration, when we push to this repository, we will see logically each container build split out into its own "job".
 This allows us to see who the "trouble child" is if the pipeline fails.
-Not to mention, now all the containers can be built in parallel (which since we are on the free tier of GitLab, this means we can keep tinkering with CI/CD without paying for the next tier).
+Not to mention, now all the containers can be built in parallel.
+Since we are on the free tier of GitLab, this means we can keep tinkering with CI/CD without paying for the next tier.

 {{< figure align=center src="../../blog-images/cicd-parallel-builds.png" >}}

-And that's it!
+And that is it!
 You now have your own CI/CD pipeline for your container images.
-Now that we have a centralized place for all our containers, we can deploy them wherever we would like...
-I wonder how we might do that in an easy way... stay tuned.
+Now that we have a centralized place for all our containers, we can deploy them wherever we like.
+I wonder how we might do that in an easier way?
+Stay tuned...

 # Artifacts

-Here is the `.gitlab-ci.yml` file I use to build all my containers (to add more, I just copy and past the build config and change a few of the values).
+Here is the `.gitlab-ci.yml` file I use to build all my containers.
+To add more, I just copy and paste the build config and change a few of the values.

 ```yaml
 image: docker:19.03.12